almenscorner/IntuneCD/README.md

 The package can also be run standalone outside of a pipeline, or in one to only backup data.

+## Whats new in 1.0.4
+- Backup of assignments
+- Update of assignments on existing configurations
+- Creation of configurations if they cannot be found by the script
+- For compliance, all rules are now backed up and can be updated

+**Note** that since this version includes assignments, additional API permissions are needed.
+Refer to the required permissions below.

 ## Install this package
 ```python
 pip install IntuneCD